lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 7. Create a Pull Request from Your Fork to the Hornbill Main Branch.
 To to this:
     1. Go online to your GitHub account.
     2. Navigate to your fork of the HDocBook repository.
     3. Select "Pull Requests", then select "New Pull Request".
-Your pushed changed should appear here.
+Your pushed changes should appear here.
 If you cannot see your changes, ensure that you are in the correct fork.
     4. When prompted, add a message to summarise the pull request.
 If you pushed multiple versions of the document during editing, this message summarises all of them.
-Note your commit messages are alse preserved and submitted with the pull request.
+Note your commit messages are also preserved and submitted with the pull request.
     5. Select the option to submit the request.

 After a pull request, your change is submitted to the Hornbill Documentation team.
 They will review the proposed changes and decide whether to approve them for inclusion in the Hornbill documentation.